 Inclusion criteria

-All of the patients received computed tomography (CT) and magnetic resonance imaging (MRI) of the sellar region and underwent trans-sphenoidal surgery.
+All of the patients received computed tomography and magnetic resonance imaging of the sellar region and underwent transsphenoidal surgery.
 All tumors were located in the sellar region, and they were confirmed histopathologically as nonfunctional pituitary adenomas.
 All patients were followed up for > 6 mo.

 Exclusion criteria

-Patients who were diagnosed with nonfunctional pituitary adenomas underwent other type of surgery.
-The tumors were confirmed histopathologically as functional pituitary adenomas, meningioma, craniopharyngioma or other tumors, but not the non-functional pituitary adenomas.
+Patients who were diagnosed with nonfunctional pituitary adenomas and underwent other types of surgery were excluded.
+If the tumors were confirmed histopathologically as functional pituitary adenomas, meningioma, craniopharyngioma or other tumors but not nonfunctional pituitary adenomas, then they were excluded.
 Patients with severe cardiopulmonary dysfunction and absence of case data were also excluded.

 Clinical data

 A total of 326 cases were reviewed between July 2010 and September 2015, and 75 cases were excluded according to the exclusion criteria.
 Finally, 251 cases of nonfunctional pituitary adenomas were included.
 Among these, 138 cases (73 female and 65 male) underwent neuroendoscopic surgery, and 113 cases (59 female and 54 male) underwent microscopic surgery.
-There were no significant differences in gender, age, course of disease, tumor diameter, tumor location and percentage of patients with headache, visual impairment, sexual dysfunction and menstrual disorders between the two groups (P > 0.05) (Table 1).
+There were no significant differences in gender, age, course of disease, tumor diameter, tumor location, and percentage of patients with headache, visual impairment, sexual dysfunction, and menstrual disorders between the two groups (P > 0.05) (Table 1).

 Radiological examinations

-All 251 cases received CT and MRI of the sellar region.
-All tumors were located in the sellar region and > 1 cm in diameter.
+All 251 cases received computed tomography and magnetic resonance imaging of the sellar region.
+All tumors were located in the sellar region and were > 1 cm in diameter.

 Treatment methods

 All patients were treated with antibiotic nasal drops for 3 d before surgery, and nasal hair was removed to clean the nasal cavity 1 d before surgery.
-Each patient was operated upon by a neurosurgeon with a chief surgeon qualification for the resection of pituitary adenomas by trans-sphenoidal approach under neuroendoscopy or microscopy.
+Each patient was operated upon by a neurosurgeon with a chief surgeon qualification for the resection of pituitary adenomas by transsphenoidal approach under neuroendoscopy or microscopy.

 Statistical analysis